ansible/workshops/exercises/ansible_rhel/1.2-thebasics/README.md

 An inventory file can organize your hosts in groups or define variables.
 In our example, the current inventory has the groups `web` and `control`.
-Run Ansible with these host patterns and observe the output:
+Run `ansible-navigator` with these host patterns and observe the output:

 Using the `ansible-navigator inventory` command, you can run commands that provide information only for one host or group.
 For example, run the following